-Most of the advisors I work with are true specialists, so they want their website, presentations, and social media profiles to be truly unique.
+Most of the advisors I work with are true specialists, so they want their website and brand, presentations, and social media profiles to be truly unique.
 The best way to make an impact through your marketing imagery is with original photography of you, your office, and your team.

 Beyond a great headshot, original photography can be used to enhance your website, presentations, and social media profiles.
 One advisor here in San Diego, Tim Dyer of Dyer Wealth Management, does an incredible job of featuring original photography throughout his website.

 Tim took some time and money to hire an excellent local photographer to shoot a variety of photos to feature throughout his marketing.
 For example, when Tim writes a blog post about his unique process for working with clients, instead of using a stock photo, he uses a photo of himself actually meeting with clients.

 Similarly, instead of using a generic photo on the team page of his website, he is able to feature a high-quality image of his team meeting in the conference room as the banner image.
 Most of the images on his website are original photos of his office and team.
 This adds a personal touch to his site and lets prospects “meet” him and his team.

 Investing in high-quality original photography can take some time, effort, and money.
 But when you consider using your images throughout your marketing strategy, the investment has a higher return.
 You can plan to use your photography consistently across all branded collateral including: